dan-leo/masters/thesis/v8/4_results.md

 	   \centering
 	   \includegraphics[width=1\textwidth]{../../code/tests/box/mac_rlc_dl.pdf}
 	\end{minipage}\label{fig:thp2}}
-\caption{The figure shows RLC and MAC layer throughput for LTE vendors, UE and MNOs.
+\caption[The figure shows RLC and MAC layer throughput for LTE vendors, UE and MNOs.]{The figure shows RLC and MAC layer throughput for LTE vendors, UE and MNOs.
 95\% of values under 10 kbps, and although Huawei performs the least in uplink at a 1 kbps central tendency, Huawei surprisingly takes the lead in downlink throughput at just over 10 kbps.
 Quectel and Ublox exhibit similar characteristics and MTN leads Vodacom marginally by a difference of roughly 1 kbps.}
 \end{figure}

 UE reported throughput values under 10 kbps are well under the 250 kbps speeds claimed by NB-IoT manufacturers in general.
 However, it is more in line with the Quectel modem claiming single tone uplink and downlink of 21.25 and 15.625 kbps, respectively.
 On the other hand, although Ublox and Quectel show similar distributions, Ublox claims uplink and downlink of 62.5 and 27.2 kbps, respectively, which shows that Ublox is underperforming.
 Throughput is necessary to take into account for large data transfers such as captured data, images and FoTA updates, and with low values it would affect energy consumption and latency.